swiftlang/swift-evolution/proposals/nnnn-async-await.md

 In addition to this proposal, there are a number of related proposals covering different aspects of the Swift Concurrency model:

 * [Concurrency Interoperability with Objective-C](https://github.com/DougGregor/swift-evolution/blob/concurrency-objc/proposals/NNNN-concurrency-objc.md): Describes the interaction with Objective-C, especially the relationship between asynchronous Objective-C methods that accept completion handlers and `@objc async` Swift methods.
-* Actors: Describes the actor model, which provides state isolation for concurrent programs
+* Structured Concurrency: Describes the task structure used by asynchronous calls, the creation of both child tasks and detached tasks, cancellation, prioritization, and other task-management APIs.
-* Task management: Describes task-management APIs to for detached tasks, task "nurseries" for dynamically creating child tasks, cancellation, prioritization, and so on.
+* [Actors](https://github.com/DougGregor/swift-evolution/blob/actors/proposals/nnnn-actors.md): Describes the actor model, which provides state isolation for concurrent programs